Cajac/picoCTF-Writeups/README.md

 Don't look at them to soon though.
 It's always good to develop your ["Try harder"-mindset](https://www.offsec.com/blog/what-it-means-to-try-harder/)!

 **Scenario #2**:
-When you have already solved the challenge on your own but what to see if you can learn different methods, tools or approaches.
+When you have already solved the challenge on your own but want to see if you can learn different methods, tools or approaches.
-Are there different and perhaps smarter ways to solve the challenge?
+Are there different and perhaps smarter ways to solve this challenge?

 ## Support my work